 Students are advised to consult with their medical practitioner with regard to any health or safety concerns.
 Minimum preventative measures should include awareness, wearing appropriate clothing for working in an outdoor environment, bringing own first aid treatment for e.g. severe allergic sensitivity to insect bites etc, as we as potentially vaccination in advance of travel.

 Students should be aware that:

-- Archaeological field work involves real, strenuous physical work; on your feet or on your knees and with your trowel, and sometimes with heavier tools
+- Archaeological field work involves real, strenuous physical work; on your feet or on your knees with your trowel and/or heavier tools.

-- Conditions in the field will not be the typical university learning environment and are different than those you experience in your home, dorms or college town
+- Conditions in the field will not be the typical university learning environment and are different than those you experience in your home or university.

-- If you have medical concerns, please discuss them with your doctor.
-Any other concerns should be addressed to field school staff before your participation/arrival to the field school
+- If you have medical concerns, please discuss them with your medical practitioner.
+Any other concerns should be addressed to field school staff before your participation/arrival to the field school.

 On registering for your program, you will be required to verify that you are physically fit to participate in the excavation.
 Fitness includes physical fitness to carry out the work, as described above, and the capacity to work in a team, with local and international staff, students and volunteers, and to follow direction from the project staff.

 In stating that you are physically fit to participate, you will also be asked to declare any medical, learning or physical needs that you may have.
 The IAFS will endeavour to accommodate all needs and abilities, within the extent of resources available on the project.